king2015/webxash3d-fwgs/README.md

 Support connection to servers (only xash3d-fwgs dedicated server).

-## Async loading

-Patch FS to load game files using HTTP requests.

-## Mobile devices

-Support mobile devices (currently crashes).

 ## NPM

 Fix all issues above and publish `xash3d-fwgs` npm package.

+## Async/lazy loading (potentially)

+Patch the FS module to load only the currently required game files using `fetch`, instead of loading all files into RAM.
+Requires `EAGAIN` support from the engine.

 ## WebGL improves (potentially)